fuzzy-logic/urlcrawler/README.md

 * Have not enabled config to set an overall timeout and return what ever resources were retrieved
 * have not set a per resource timeout for requests
 * Have not set a configurable parameter to throttle crawling of sites
-* Have not written a simple shell script to run the crawler from the command line for convenient reuse
+* Have not written a simple shell script to run the crawler from the command line to conveniently output the site map